Police answer medical calls for unavailable ambulances say Conservatives

 South Wales Police were called to 30 medical emergencies between April and November last year and took 13 people to hospital.

-One of them was a woman in labour who had started haemorrhaging.'Stacked up'
+One of them was a woman in labour who had started haemorrhaging.

 An old man who collapsed in Port Talbot with a stroke was taken to hospital by his family after waiting for an ambulance for an hour and forty minutes.